OTAtrip GUIDE KYOTO LOCAL EXPERTS

 Add to this the city’s tofu tradition (Kyoto produces some of Japan’s finest soft tofu from its exceptionally soft water), an obanzai culture built around seasonal vegetables and fermented foods, and increasing awareness from the international tourism market, and Kyoto is genuinely manageable for vegetarian and vegan travelers.

-The caveat: dashi (fish stock made from bonito flakes or dried sardines) is in virtually everything that isn’t explicitly labeled plant-based.
+Dashi (fish stock made from bonito flakes or dried sardines) is in virtually everything that isn’t explicitly labeled plant-based.
 Miso soup, sauces, braised vegetables, and many apparently vegetarian dishes use dashi.
-Strict vegans need to ask explicitly.
+Strict vegans need to ask explicitly at every restaurant.

 Shojin Ryori: The Best Vegetarian Experience